The Beast (roller coaster): 2000–present

 Kings Island unveiled Son of Beast in 2000, marketed as a "sequel" to The Beast, located in another area of the park.
 It became the tallest and fastest wooden roller coaster in the world, as well as the first modern-day wooden coaster to feature an inversion.
 Although Son of Beast set several new records, The Beast retained its wooden coaster records for length and ride duration.
 Son of Beast was demolished in 2012 following a series of incidents that halted operation in 2009.
-In 2019, to commemorate the 40th anniversary of the ride, each of the three trains were restored to their original "flame-themed" paint scheme, and the painted paw prints that lead up to the ride's entrance were restored.

-Following the 2021 season, approximately 2000 ft of track on The Beast was refurbished by The Gravity Group.
+In 2019, to commemorate the 40th anniversary of The Beast, each of its three trains were restored to their original "flame-themed" paint scheme, and the painted paw prints that once led up to the ride's entrance were also restored.
+Following the 2021 season, approximately 2000 ft of track was refurbished by The Gravity Group.
 Two of the ride's signature elements were reprofiled to provide a smoother ride.
 The first drop was increased from 45 to 53 degrees, affecting the transition from the first tunnel into the second drop, and the helix finale was modified to improve the distribution of force.
 1090 ft was completely re-tracked, and the overall length of the ride was slightly increased by 2 ft to 7361 ft.

 Ride experience

 Queue

 After entering through the main entrance, guests proceed down a walkway that winds left.
 One or two smaller queue areas may be active depending on the number of guests waiting to ride.
-Eventually, the path leads up a ramp, in which signs are on display containing historical facts about The Beast, and into the station, which resembles an old mining facility.
-Warning signs to secure loose articles are on display, along with promotional material with ominous warnings about the upcoming Beast encounter.
+The path eventually leads up a ramp, in which signs are on display containing historical facts about The Beast.
+The inside of the station resembles an old mining facility.
+Warning signs are displayed stating to secure loose articles, along with promotional material with ominous warnings about the upcoming Beast encounter.
 Guests proceed through one last sub-queue within the station before boarding.